The following is a translation of a part from a writing of the German evangelical professor Ernst Ferdinand Stroeter (1846-1922):

 The further accommodations of the author of this pamphlet (against Universalism) really pleased us:

-dear brother from the bottom of our heart for such open and manful
+the bottom of our heart for such open and manful words.

 This is the adversarial argument, which is the clearest for the common and uneducated reader.If we can prove from the Bible, in a way that the common man from among the people will understand that the great Augustine and all that use the same argument became victim of a fallacy, then is this biggest stumbling block and most popular argument against the belief that God is indeed the Savior of all men refuted for every straight thinking man.